SwetankShandilya/DS-Apple-Quality-Analysis/README.md

 # DS-Apple-Quality-Analysis
-A file with EDA and model selection for prediction of quality of apples in a dataset with information about parameters of apples.
+A file with EDA and model selection for prediction of category in a dataset with information about parameters of apples.This file includes in depth analysis of the provided data using both visualisation and statistics.
+It includes rigorous use of pandas, numpy and scikitlearn libraries for dealing with data.
+It involved a good understanding of data, data cleaning and feature engineering.
+It includes comparison between multiple prediction models to get the best out of them.